google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-tls/generating-keys-and-csr.markdown

     .+++
     .......................................................................................+++
     e is 65537 (0x10001)
--->

 ## Generate A CSR

-Once you've got your certificates from a certificate vendor you'll need to  embed your public key and information about your organization and web site into a certificate signing request.

-openssl will interactively ask your for that metadata.
+In this step, you embed your public key and information about your organization and your web site into a certificate signing request. openssl will interactively ask your for that metadata.

 Running the following command: